deeNewearth/nxtechstack/README.md

 - Offline access to schema documentation

 To use Altair with this project, simply point it to the GraphQL endpoint: `http://localhost:3001/graphql`

+This project includes an Altaire Collection located in: ds9-graphql-collection.agc

+For more information on Altair, please visit: https://altairgraphql.dev/docs/features/documentation

+To import the collection:

+1. Open Altair
+2. Click on the Collections tab
+3. Click the Import button
+4. Select the ds9-graphql-collection.agc file

 ## To run APIs